 Presented here is a simple function that will return the number of lines of code in the project from which it is run.
 It counts the VBA code within the worksheets (Excel Objects), the forms, and the code modules.
 Class modules are also included in the count.
 The links to Microsoft documentation may suggest that these properties are only available for Microsoft Access, but they similarly work for Excel and Word.
 The examples in this post were written for Excel, but they can be simply pasted into Word VBA.

-A link to an outside post at the end of this post better describes the two properties which are read to accumulate the returned figures.
+A link to an outside post at the end of this post better describes the two properties that are read to accumulate the returned figures.
 It also shows methods to display other values.

 The LinesOfCode function…